BelT26/Finding-Pluto/README.md

 ### Validator testing

 * HTML
-No errors were returned when passing through the official [W3C validator: Finding Pluto]
+No errors were returned when passing through the official [W3C validator: Finding Pluto](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbelt26.github.io%2FFinding-Pluto%2F).
+The 3 warnings about empty headers relate to elements whose content is populated through the javascript file.

 * CSS
-No errors were returned when passing through the official [Jigsaw validator: Finding Pluto]
+No errors were returned when passing through the official [Jigsaw validator: Finding Pluto](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbelt26.github.io%2FFinding-Pluto%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).

+* The contrast between the font colour of the page heading and it's background were checked using the Webaim contrast checker and scored 10.9:1.[WebAim contrast checker](https://webaim.org/resources/contrastchecker/?fcolor=6EC4F7&bcolor=000000)

 * JavaScript
-No errors were returned when passing through JSHint
+No errors were returned when passing through JSHint.

-The contrast between the font colour of the page heading and it's background were checked using the Webaim contrast checker and scored 10.9:1.[WebAim contrast checker](https://webaim.org/resources/contrastchecker/?fcolor=6EC4F7&bcolor=000000)
+The following metrics were returned:
+- There are 29 functions in this file.
+- Function with the largest signature take 1 arguments, while the median is 0.
+- Largest function has 17 statements in it, while the median is 3.
+- The most complex function has a cyclomatic complexity value of 11 while the median is 1.

 ### User testing

 User feedback indicated that it was not clear what was meant by 'day' or 'year' in the planet stats section.
 To resolve this issue I added tool tips to provide an explanation and an info icon from Font Awesome to indicate that further information is available.
 The following code was used as a guide for adding tool tips: https://www.w3schools.com/css/css_tooltip.asp.

 When a user tried to play the game again, the planet stats were not being reset to Mercury.
-I rectified this by adding the following line of code to the resetGame function: pl = planetStats[currentStatsIndex];
+I rectified this by adding the following line of code to the displayStats function: pl = planetStats[currentStatsIndex] and updating the other functions that call displayStats;

 ## Deployment